nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 Overall, this has been one of my favorite technical projects I've worked on.
 I'm super excited to continue developing it and I hope you found this writeup of it interesting and that it inspires you to go out and scrape a dataset of your own.

 [^1]: There's also a `ParseWaitlistData` function that functions similarly.
 I omitted it from the code sample from brevity.
-[^2]: Courses are scraped daily, subject areas are scraped on a pretty ad-hoc basis.
+[^2]: Courses are updated every 24 hours.
+Subject areas are scraped on a pretty ad-hoc basis.
+[^3]: In newer versions of SAM, you actually don't need to package – `deploy` implicitly does it for you!
+That change happened after I wrote the makefile.
+[^4]: E.g., computer science courses from Spring 2002: https://sa.ucla.edu/ro/Public/SOC/Results?t=02S&sBy=subject&subj=COM+SCI
-[^3]: I realize there's probably a better way to get a CSV into a Postgres table, but it was the first way that occurred to me.
+[^5]: I realize there's probably a better way to get a CSV into a Postgres table, but it was the first way that occurred to me.